apetkau/snvphyl-validations/snv-density-filtering/README.md

 Compiling Results
 =================

-All results from `all-vs-valid` comparisons to Gubbins for each case were compiled into a table `snvphyl-gubbins.xlsx`.
+All results from `all-vs-valid` comparisons to Gubbins for each case were compiled into a table.

 Figure S2 (plot of all trees) constructed from: